top of page

 I charge you, O ye daughters of Jerusalem, by the roes, and by the hinds of the field, that ye stir not up, nor awake my love, till he please.

-Leo realized that the walk was coming to an end as they approached the huge arch whose rounded ends were reminiscent of a curved quotation mark that adorned the entrance to the Church of Hope.
-Quotation marks in language are amazing.
-They stand for trust when you quote someone verbatim, but also for doubt when you put a term in quotation marks and doubt its credibility.
-Religions are also amazing.
-The Church of Hope had its glamorous days, with a purple ceiling, pink walls and light gray columns in the entryway, culminating in the royal blue of the star-studded altar.
-The 36 angels inside the nave witnessed countless souls who came to worship to ask forgiveness for their sins, to ask for sustenance or simply to draw closer to God in search of grace before continuing on their way.
-The church, once filled with warmth and intimacy, was no longer what it once was.
+Leo sensed the walk was nearing its end when they reached the great arch with its two rounded ends — resembling a closing quotation mark — that adorned the entrance bench of the Church of Hope.
+Quotation marks in language are puzzling.
+They signal trust when citing another’s words verbatim, and signal doubt when you placing a term in brackets as a reservation about its credibility.
+Religions too are puzzling.
+The Church of Hope had its days of glory — its entrance with its lilac ceiling, pink walls, and pale grey columns, then the royal blue at the star-studded altar.
+The thirty-six angels inside the nave had witnessed multitudes who came, worshipped, asked God to forgive their sins, or to open a door to provision, or simply to draw near to Him in search of mercy — Then went on their way.
+The church that once gave a feeling of warmth and intimacy was no longer what it had been.

-Leo went to his favorite spot at the round end of the arch and urinated there, leaving a message for the dogs that would follow him.
+Leo made his way to his favoured spot at the rounded end of the arch and urinated there, leaving a message for the dogs that would come after him.
 Dogs weren’t always dogs.
-It was only 20,000 years ago that humans massacred large animals on a grand scale and wiped them out.
-All that remained were brown bears and wolves, which found an opportunity to mate and reproduce, and thrived all over the earth until they inevitably encountered humans.
-Some wolves discovered that the food humans left behind was worth the effort.
-They began to approach humans, tried to understand them, eventually shed their identity as wolves and became domesticated dogs.
-They didn’t have to change much about their biological nature — 99.9% of their genes are still those of wolves.
-They simply learned to understand humans better and adopted their expressions.
-They learned from humans how to show anger, fear, pain and sadness and were able to communicate with them better than the animals that are biologically closer to humans.
+Only twenty thousand years ago, humans carried out vast slaughters that wiped out the large animals, leaving only brown bears and wolves, who found the opportunity to mate and multiply, spreading across the earth until they were brought to contact humans.
+Some discovered that the food humans left behind had a taste worth the effort.
+They began drawing closer, trying to understand him, until they shed their nature as wolves and became domesticated dogs.
+They did not have to change much of their biological nature.
+They simply learned to understand humans better and adopted their expression.
+They learned from humans to show anger, anxiety, pain, and grief, and became capable of communicating with them more than the animals biologically closer to humans.
 They became human companions.
-In Germany alone, there are more than 10 million dogs whose owners spend over 6 billion euros a year on food, medical care, liability insurance, accessories, training, dog sitting and registration fees.

-When he came to Germany as a refugee in 2012, he found it difficult to come into contact with Germans.
-Leo opened the door wide for him; now he knows all the dogs in the neighborhood and their owners, who eagerly chat with him about their sweet and cute dogs.
-Leo has broken down the social barriers that people had erected against other people when they lost the narrative that once united them in a single story.
+When he came to Germany as a refugee in 2012, he found it difficult to make contact with Germans.
+Leo opened the door wide: he now knew all the dogs in the neighbourhood, and their owners, who would approach him readily to talk about their beautiful, captivating dogs.
+Leo had broken down the social barriers that humans had built against other human who resembled them entirely — human who had lost the narrative that once bound them together in a single story.

-Unlike digital memory, which is based on accumulation and addition, human memory is narrative — it selects events, discards some and highlights others, and then links them together in different ways and in infinite combinations.
-Narrative memory thrives on gaps; it is a memory that can forget.
+Unlike digital memory, which is based on accumulation and addition, human memory is narrative—it selects events, deleting some and foregrounding others, then connecting them together in different configurations, in infinite configurations.
+Narrative memory is built on gaps; it is a memory capable of forgetting.

-His love story was never complete.
+The love story was never completed.
 They broke up after four years.
 They loved and hated.
-They agreed and argued.
-They hugged and grew apart again; it was worth the effort.
-Shortly after they broke up, he moved to the United Arab Emirates for work.
-They didn’t meet again until chance brought them together 17 years later.
-The war in Syria and the harshness of life had worn her down and her life had ceased to be a narrative.
-When the ability to tell a story is lost, wisdom fades and life becomes a fierce struggle to find solutions to one problem after another.
+They agreed and quarrelled.
+They held each other close and drew apart — it had been worth it.
+Shortly after the broke up, he travelled to work in the Emirates.
+They did not meet again until chance brought them together seventeen years later.
+The war in Syria and the weight of life had worn her down, and her life had ceased to be a narrative.
+When narrative is no longer possible, wisdom deteriorates, and life becomes nothing but a bitter struggle — one problem solved only to face another.

-Leo jumped, played and tried to get his attention.
-He often did this when the walk was coming to an end in order to prolong it as long as possible.
-A dog’s life is short; every year in a human’s life is seven years in a dog's life.
+Leo leapt and romped, trying to catch his attention — as he always did this when the walk neared its end, attempting to extend it as long as possible.
+A dog’s life is short; every human year equals seven in a dog's life.
 But what is the point of a long life?
-The relationships that once had meaning, that denied the randomness and triviality of things, were crumbling before his eyes, despite his efforts.
-Was his existence as random as a stone, a plant or even a speck of dust?
-His life had gone in all directions, sometimes full of mystery and excitement, sometimes seeming like the constant ringing in his right ear that had plagued him for years.
+The relationships that had held meaning — that denied the contingent, trivial nature of things — were dissolving before his eyes, against his will.
+His life had moved in every direction, shrouded at times in mystery and excitement, and at other times resembling the hum that had not left his right ear for years.

 bottom of page